Control in Your Classroom

 to the student.
 This happens when teachers empower students to make

 their own learning decisions.
-Now the student, not the teacher, takes
+Now the student, not the teacher,

-have to give up some control.
+you have to give up some control.

 This shift may be uncomfortable for many teachers.
-You may need to
+You may need

-stress for both teacher and student:
+and reduced stress for both teacher and student:

-of assigning class and homework, offer an assortment of learning activity
+of assigning class and homework, offer an assortment of learning

 a wide variety of assignments, addressing as many styles and interests